Well back hair is perhaps more common than you might think

 Removing back hair with help at home

 If you have help then the whole process of removing your back hair is much simpler.
-You can get your helper to use one of the specialist body grooming electric trimmers such as my current favorite, the Lawn Mower 2 (my review), or the Philips Norelco Bodygroom 7030 (my review) which is one of the most popular on Amazon.
+Your helper can use a specialist body grooming trimmer such as my current favorite, the Lawn Mower 2 (my review).
+Alternatively the Philips Norelco Bodygroom 7030 (my review) which is one of the most popular on Amazon.

 Removing back hair professionally